 (Affiliate Links below – This means I get a small credit for referring you to the company, but it doesn’t cost you any extra.)

 Want to meet Jack Skellington and Sally?
 Head to Mickey’s Halloween Party!
 Mickey’s Halloween Party is one of my FAVORITE things ever!!
-The park transforms, the villains come out to meet you, the Dapper Dans wear ghoul makeup and float down a misty river singing songs from The Nightmare Before Christmas, the ride The Haunted Mansion is transformed to be The Nightmare Before Christmas themed, there are special Halloween-y treats available around the park, and you can go trick or treating as you walk from ride to ride!!! *SWOON* If you are thinking about taking your family to “The Happiest Place on Earth” this Halloween season then you should check out the travel agency Get Away Today.
+The park transforms, the villains come out to meet you, the Dapper Dans wear ghoul makeup and float down a misty river singing songs from The Nightmare Before Christmas, the ride The Haunted Mansion is transformed to be The Nightmare Before Christmas themed, there are special Halloween-y treats available around the park, and you can go trick or treating as you walk from ride to ride!!! *SWOON* So if you are thinking about taking your little ones to “The Happiest Place on Earth,” then you should check out the travel agency Get Away Today.
 They have vacation LAYAWAY PLANS!
 Isn’t that brilliant?!
 Paying off your vacay a bit at a time makes it so much more realistic and affordable!
-Check out their amazing discounts and packages, and be sure to use the coupon code BLING2015 to get an additional $10 off of your booking!
+Check out their amazing discounts and packages, and be sure to use the coupon code BLING to get an additional $10 off of your booking!